Downside School: History

+Structure

+Governance

-Downside is run by lay staff and three members of the Benedictine community based at Downside Abbey.
-It has a board of governors consisting of a chairman and ten others.
+Downside is run by lay staff and a board of governors consisting of a chairman and ten others.
 Of the latter, one is a member of the Benedictine community.
 In 2019 the school and the abbey became separate trusts.
+The Abbey proving difficult to maintain, the remaining monks moved to Buckfast Abbey.

+House system

-The school is divided into six houses: five senior houses and one junior house, with both day pupils and boarders in the same houses.
+The school has a house system consisting of six houses: five senior houses and one junior house, with both day pupils and boarders in the same houses.
 Each house takes its name from the community's martyrs or benefactors: